bolt/bolt/app/extensions/SimpleForms/readme.md

 emails.
 Use the `mail_subject` value to set the subject of the confirmation emails.
 The optional `button_text` can be used to override the global setting for the text on the 'send' button.

+Each of the 'General settings' mentioned above can be overridden for a specific form.
+So, you can create forms that use different templates and different messages.

 The fields of the form are defined in the 'fields'-array.
 Every field is defined by its name, with its options.
 For example:

 <pre>